rotty/lexpr-rs/lexpr/README.md

 ## Supported Lisp dialects

 Currently, `lexpr` focuses on Scheme, mostly based on R6RS and R7RS syntax, with some extensions, and Emacs Lisp.
-The following features, common across dialects, are not yet implemented:

-- Syntactic shorthands for `quote`, `quasiquote`, `unquote` and `unquote-splicing`.
-Again, these are not usually important when using S-expressions as a data exchange format.
-- Support for number syntax is currently quite limited.
-Integers and floating point values written in decimal notation should work though.

-Further dialect-specific omissions, both ones that are planned to be fixed in the future, and deliberate ones, are listed below.
+Dialect-specific omissions, both ones that are planned to be fixed in the future, and deliberate ones, are listed below.
 If you are missing a feature that is not yet listed here, please [file an issue]!.

 ### Scheme

+- Support for number syntax is currently quite limited, compared to Scheme's numeric tower.
+Integers (including hexadecimal, octal and binary notation) as well as floating point values should work though.
 - For strings, continuation line syntax (using a trailing slash) is not yet implemented.
 - Block comments.